mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | All data objects used by the MsPASS C++ library inherit a Metadata
   object.
-A *Metadata* object is best thought of through either of two concepts well known to most seismologists:  (1) headers (SAC), and (2) a dictionary container in python.
+A :code:`Metadata` object is best thought of through either of two concepts well known to most seismologists:  (1) headers (SAC), and (2) a dictionary container in python.
 Both are ways to handle a general, modern concept of